abhishekbedi1432/TechCrunchNews/README.md

 # Tech Crunch News Feed App

-    The tends to read news feed from the Tech Crunch API and show it in a list and detail screens
+    The app tends to read news feed from the Tech Crunch API and show it in a list and detail screens